 Employees with body art (tattoos) must be prepared to cover any tattoos that contain offensive language or images.
+The Department Head may make the determination regarding what constitutes offensive language or images.
 Employees with facial hair must maintain a well-groomed appearance.